-Spicy…flavorful…my recipe for Seafood Pasta Fra Diavolo is perfection in a bowl!
+Spicy and super flavorful.
+My recipe for Seafood Pasta Fra Diavolo is perfection in a bowl!
 You would think this fancy dish is super difficult to prepare…it is NOT…the key is to layer the flavors and cook the seafood in stages.

 Local to Charlotte?
 Head on over to The Carolina Meat & Fish Co. and grab super fresh, and local seafood.
 Make this for dinner tonight!
 This recipe will feed at least four people, easily!